Tokyo, OK

-Tokyo, OK (Formerly Tokyo In Tulsa) is an annual three-day anime convention held during July at the Hyatt Regency Tulsa Downtown in Tulsa, Oklahoma.
+Tokyo, OK (Formerly Tokyo In Tulsa) is an annual four-day anime convention held during July at the Marriott Tulsa Hotel Southern Hills in Tulsa, Oklahoma.
 The convention is family friendly, and along with being an anime convention is Oklahoma's largest game event.

 Programming

 The convention typically offers anime video rooms, artists’ alley, collectible cards games, concerts, cosplay ball, costume competitions, LARP, panel discussions, rave, tabletop gaming, vendors, and video gaming (console, PC, arcade).
 In 2015, the convention had 50,000 sq ft of gaming space.
 In 2017 and 2021, the convention had more than 300 hours of programming.

 History

 Tokyo In Tulsa began as a Halloween block party held in October 2005 for the Darkstone Anime Store in Tulsa.
 Attendance was estimated at 500 people.
 After the store closed in 2006 the event continued.
 Cassandra Hodges was scheduled to appear as a friend of the convention prior to her death in 2011.